John-R-Wallace-NOAA/Generalized_Fellner-Schall_Method_GAM_Tweedie/README.md

 #

-The GAM model uses the Fellner-Schall method
+The GAM model for the 2010 mackerel egg count data uses the Fellner-Schall method

      mgcv::gam(..., optimizer = "efs")